 The licentiate degree is, primarily a qualifying degree.

-The applicant for the doctoral programme must have: (1) a suitable Finnish or foreign Bachelor's or Master’s degree, (2) sufficient basic knowledge and methodological skills to complete postgraduate scientific studies in the major subject in question, (3) a research plan and (4) at least two supervisors for their doctoral dissertation (licentiate degree).
+The applicant for the doctoral programme must have: (1) a suitable Finnish or foreign Master’s degree, (2) sufficient basic knowledge and methodological skills to complete postgraduate scientific studies in the major subject in question, (3) a research plan and (4) at least two supervisors for their doctoral dissertation (licentiate degree).

 A person may be admitted to studies leading to a scientific postgraduate degree in the doctoral programme, if they